Artistic rendering – Event may differ

 Ages

-High school students entering grades 9-12 (grades 6-8 considered on case-by-case basis)
+High school students entering grades 9-12 (younger musicians considered on a case-by-case basis).

 Organizer